 OCTOBER 5, 2011

 Two questions: Do you let employees use their personal mobile devices for learning?
 How do you protect company information on their device?
 Does he wait until I report updates or does it come to his mobile device he uses to check his vacation property and personal stock updates?
-Well, Forbes gave me some insight today.
 The article, “Doing More with Mobile Devices in Healthcare: Eliminating the Security Compromise.”
-I Here are the highlights: Use of personal devices for work use: .
-Why are we waiting to share information face-to-face? link].
+Here are the highlights: Use of personal devices for work use: .
+That means organizations need to work with mobile devices, not against them.” link].

 eLearning is dead!
 Multi-screen learning is the next big thing.